Did you know that many digital marketing agencies struggle more to get their own clients than to get clients’ results?

 Influencer marketing can support lead generation for digital agencies.
 The key is choosing the right voices.
 For B2B, focus on industry speakers, trade journal contributors, and recognized experts with niche authority.

-Start by building genuine relationships.
 Show them the value your agency can offer to their network.
 A well-placed recommendation from the right influencer can drive qualified interest and elevate your brand.

 Once partnerships are in place, use collaboration tools to manage outreach and deliverables.
 Platforms with Gantt charts help track timelines and keep campaigns on schedule.